Skip to content

 Listservs

-If you experience any problems in joining these listservs, email SAFS computing administrator, Michael Parker (safshelp@uw.edu)
+If you have trouble joining, email SAFS computing administrator Michael Parker (safshelp@uw.edu).

 Undergraduate students